 As we followed the paths, we discovered the vibrant street art on the homes, shop fronts, and streets.
-Parintins is home to an unusual number of artists, artisans, musicians and poets to produce the festival.
+Parintins is home to an unusual number of artists, artisans, musicians, and poets who produce the festival.
 You will find such a concentration of talent in no other city on the Amazon.

 The architecture of the homes and churches was unique, and the local life surrounded us.
 Everyone was an absolute joy, and we smiled and waved as we walked by.
-Realising we need to learn a few phrases in Portuguese as this is now the local language.
+I realised we needed to learn a few phrases in Portuguese as this is now the local language.

 The city was operating as a public holiday the day after Christmas, so it was quiet, and only a few stores were open.

 After a few hours, we found our way back to the ship and spotted a few local young lads fishing by the water edge with a net and a bag to collect them.
 They gave us all a show and launched the net by the boats, and we watched them in awe as they pulled out a selection of fish for their bag!

 Fun fact: In Parintins, everything revolves around the ox, the 'Boi Bumba'.
 An ancient fairy tale from the Amazon tells the story of the pregnant Catirina who suddenly desires to eat beef tongue.
 Her husband Francisco kills his master's best ox and is imprisoned for the crime.
 After a lengthy imprisonment, Francisco is finally freed because Paje, a medicine man and witch, brings the ox back to life.

 There is an 86-year-old rivalry between the two Boi groups; the Garantido club uses red, and the Caprichoso club uses blue.
 This friendly and creative rivalry between the two Bois (oxen) is contagious and has divided northern Brazil into two camps.